Ophiuchus: Incentivizing Tool-augmented "Think with Images" for Joint Medical Segmentation, Understanding and Reasoning: Abstract

 \section{Abstract}

-Recent reasoning based medical MLLMs have made progress in generating step by step textual reasoning chains.
-However, they still struggle with complex tasks that necessitate dynamic and iterative focusing on fine-grained visual regions to achieve precise grounding and diagnosis.
-We introduce \textbf{Ophiuchus}, a versatile, tool-augmented framework that equips an MLLM to (i) decide when additional visual evidence is needed, (ii) determine where to probe and ground within the medical image, and (iii) seamlessly weave the relevant sub-image content back into an interleaved, multimodal chain of thought.
-In contrast to prior approaches limited by the performance ceiling of specialized tools, \textbf{Ophiuchus} integrates the model’s inherent grounding and perception capabilities with external tools, thereby fostering higher-level reasoning.
-The core of our method is a three-stage training strategy: cold-start training with tool-integrated reasoning data to achieve basic tool selection and adaptation for inspecting key regions; self-reflection fine-tuning to strengthen reflective reasoning and encourage revisiting tool outputs; and Agentic Tool Reinforcement Learning to directly optimize task-specific rewards and emulate expert-like diagnostic behavior.
+Recent medical MLLMs have made significant progress in generating step-by-step textual reasoning chains.
+However, they still struggle with complex clinical tasks that necessitate dynamic and iterative focusing on fine-grained visual regions.
+To close this gap, we introduce \textbf{Ophiuchus}, a versatile, tool-augmented framework that equips an MLLM to (i) decide when fine-grained visual evidence is needed, (ii) determine where to probe and ground within the medical image, and (iii) seamlessly weave the relevant sub-image content back into an interleaved, multimodal chain of thought for precise segmentation and diagnosis. \textbf{Ophiuchus} moves beyond mere tool-calling by tightly fusing the MLLM’s inherent grounding and reasoning capabilities with external tools, enabling more accurate and trustworthy decisions.
+The core of our method is a three-stage training strategy: cold-start SFT for basic tool selection; self-reflection fine-tuning to strengthen decision revision; and agentic tool reinforcement learning to elicit sophisticated, expert-like diagnostic behaviors.
 Extensive experiments show that \textbf{Ophiuchus} consistently outperforms both closed-source and open-source SOTA methods across diverse medical benchmarks, including VQA, detection, and reasoning-based segmentation.
-Our approach illuminates a path toward medical AI agents that can genuinely “think with images” through tool-integrated reasoning.
-Datasets, codes, and trained models will be released publicly.
+Our project code is available at \url{https://github.com/SII-zyj/Ophiuchus}.